Discretization of the Ergodic Functional Central Limit Theorem: Introduction

-almost surely weakly converges to $\nu^{\gamma_1}$.
-With this last result makes it is possible to compute by simulation, arbitrarily accurate approximations of $\nu^{\gamma_1}(f)$ using only one simulated path of $(\overline{X}^{\gamma}_{\Gamma_n})_{n\in \mathbb{N}}$.
-It is an ergodic - or Langevin - simulation of $\nu^{\gamma_1}(f)$.
-At this point, it remains to establish at least that $\nu^{\gamma_1}(f)$ converges to $\nu(f)$ when $\gamma_1$ converges to zero and, if possible, at which rate.
-In \cite{Talay_1990} this rate was shown to depend closely on the weak order of the scheme.
-Notice that the rate of convergence of $(\nu^{\gamma_1}_n)_{n \in \mathbb{N}^{\ast}}$ to $\nu^{\gamma_1}$ is not established in this paper.
-Another approach was proposed in \cite{Basak_Hu_Wei_1997}, still for Brownian diffusions, which avoids the asymptotic analysis between $\nu^{\gamma_1}$ and $\nu$.
-The authors directly prove that the discrete time Markov process $(\overline{X}^{\gamma}_{\Gamma_n})_{n\in \mathbb{N}}$, with step sequence $\gamma=(\gamma_n)_{n \in \mathbb{N}}$ vanishing to 0, weakly converges toward $\nu$.
-Therefore, the resulting error is made of two terms.
-The first one is due to this weak convergence and the second one to the Monte Carlo error involved in the computation of the law of $\overline{X}^{\gamma}_{\Gamma_n}$, for $n$ large enough.
-The reader may notice that in mentioned approaches, strong ergodicity assumptions are required for the process with infinitesimal generator $A$. \\ In \cite{Lamberton_Pages_2002}, these two ideas are combined to design a Langevin Euler Monte Carlo recursive algorithm with decreasing steps which $a.s.$ weakly converges to the right target $\nu$.
-This paper treats the case where $ (\overline{X}^{\gamma}_{\Gamma_n})_{n\in \mathbb{N}}$ is a (inhomogeneous) Euler scheme with decreasing steps associated to a strongly mean reverting Brownian diffusion process.
+To take a step further, the intuition of our algorithm is to build a version (\ref{eq:def_weight_const_emp_meas_intro}) such that we avoid the asymptotic analysis between $\nu^{\gamma_1}$ and $\nu$.
+Concerning Monte Carlo approaches for Brownian diffusions, it is proved in \cite{Basak_Hu_Wei_1997}, that the discrete time weak approximation Markov process $(\overline{X}^{\gamma}_{\Gamma_n})_{n\in \mathbb{N}}$, with step sequence $\gamma=(\gamma_n)_{n \in \mathbb{N}}$ vanishing to 0, weakly converges towards $\nu$.
+It is then possible to approximate $\nu(f)$ using the Monte Carlo approximation of $\mathbb{E}[f(\overline{X}^{\gamma}_{\Gamma_{n}})]$ for $n$ large enough.\\ In \cite{Lamberton_Pages_2002}, the ideas from \cite{Talay_1990} and \cite{Basak_Hu_Wei_1997} are combined to design a Langevin Euler Monte Carlo recursive algorithm with decreasing step which $a.s.$ weakly converges to an invariant distribution.
+This paper treats the case where $ (\overline{X}^{\gamma}_{\Gamma_n})_{n\in \mathbb{N}}$ is an (inhomogeneous) Euler scheme with decreasing step associated to a strongly mean reverting Brownian diffusion process taking values in $\mathbb{R}^{d}$.
 The sequence $(\nu^{\gamma}_n)_{n \in \mathbb{N}^{\ast}}$ is defined as the weighted empirical measures of the path of $ (\overline{X}^{\gamma}_{\Gamma_n})_{n\in \mathbb{N}}$ (which is the procedure that is used in every work we mention from now on and which is also the one we use in this paper).
 In particular, the $a.s.$ weak convergence of